 We love it here.
 It’s just as laid back as you imagine island life to be, but with the particular twist of being located in the Pacific Northwest, a belt of liberal folks who are serious about protecting the environment, growing and eating local foods, expressing themselves creatively, and nurturing community.

-Our job is to run the Jr. Rangers program and any other programs we’re inspired to create.
-We also serve as a “presence” in the campground—three nights a week, we’re on duty, which primarily means we sell firewood from our campsite and answer questions.
+Our job is to run the Junior Ranger program and any other programs we’re inspired to create.
+We also serve as a “presence” in the campground.
+Three nights a week, we’re on duty, which primarily means we sell firewood from our campsite and answer questions.
 We’ve found that camp hosting here is generally just as laid-back as the rest of Lopez Island life.

-Lopez boasts a fabulous little natural foods store, abundant local produce (the finest farm stand we’ve ever seen is within biking distance of Spencer Spit and is open 24/7 on the honor system); an organic berry farm; purveyors of island raised grass-fed beef, pastured pork, and lamb; local salmon (including fabulous smoked salmon) and shellfish farms.
+Lopez boasts a fabulous little natural foods store, abundant local produce (the finest farm stand we’ve ever seen is within biking distance of Spencer Spit and is open 24/7 on the honor system); an organic berry farm; purveyors of island raised grass-fed beef, pastured pork, and lamb; local salmon, and shellfish farms.

 A couple of things you should know if you plan to visit the San Juan Islands:

 • Getting here involves a voyage on the Washington State Ferries, departing from Anacortes.
 This is part of the charm of the islands, but it can be expensive (the bigger your rig, the more it costs—our truck and trailer at 40’ is about $180 round trip).
 Obviously, it makes sense to come for at least a week or longer.
 (As park volunteer hosts, the state reimburses us for our ferry fee.)

 Beginning January 2015, you’ll be able to reserve a spot on the ferry.
 This will ostensibly cut down on the need to arrive at the ferry landing 1-½ or more hours ahead of sailing to ensure a spot.